rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 The SPS is also a particle system.
 It provides some methods to manage the particles.
 However it is behavior agnostic.
 This means it has no emitter, no particle physics, no particle recycler.
 You have to implement your own behavior.

 The particles can be built from any BJS existing mesh as a model.
 Actually, each particle is a copy of some BJS mesh geometry : vertices, indices, uvs.
-For now, _faceUV_ or _faceColors_, for the mesh offering these features, aren't copied, so each solid particle can't have a different color or image per face.

 The expected usage if this one :
 * First, create your SPS with `new SolidParticleSystem()`.